Ever heard of avo-on-toast or barbies? If you haven’t, then it’s time you revisit Australia for a taste of some of its extraordinary local delights.

 You may have heard about kangaroo steaks and crocodile jerky under the stars.
 But you don’t have to go to extremes to taste delicious Australian treats.
-Good food is easy to find in Australia and it’s probably why in a recent ABC news article, chef extraordinaire Heston Blumenthal called Australia’s food scene an example for the rest of the world.
+Good food is easy to find in Australia and it’s probably why chef extraordinaire Heston Blumenthal has called Australia’s food scene an example for the rest of the world.

 Not sure where to kick-start your culinary adventure?
 Here is a list of some of Australia’s most delicious national treasures and where to find them.